Skip to content

 Performance considerations on categorical data types

-• why categorical data types are more performant than the string literals; and
+This part of the user guide explains why categorical data types are more performant than plain string literals.

 Encodings

-As an example of a sensible encoding, Polars could choose to represent the finite set of categories as positive integers.
+As an example of a sensible encoding, Polars could choose to represent the finite set of categories as unsigned integers.
 With that in mind, the diagram below shows a regular string column and a possible representation of a Polars column with the categorical data type:

 String Column Categorical Column